Jesus Christ - a chronology of God on Earth

 * (Age: 13) Following public pressure to marry at the age of 13, and opposition arising out of his exposure at the Temple, Jesus is secreted away from Palestine to the East to continue his studies and teaching.
 He remains there for approximately sixteen years and is most commonly known by the name Issa.

 [NB: Jesus lived in the region geographically known in 2026 as Palestine/Israel, but he lived in the 1st century AD as a Jewish man in the Roman province of Judea and Galilee.
-The name "Palestine" was not used for the region until after his death, beginning in 135AD when Romans renamed it Syria-Palaestinian to break the Jewish connection.]
+The name "Palestine" was not used for the region until after his death, beginning in 135AD when Romans renamed it Syria-Palestrina to break the Jewish connection.]

 10-22AD